Bifurcation values of polynomial functions and perverse sheaves: Introduction

 {\bf Acknowledgement:} The author would like to express his hearty gratitude to Professor Mihai Tib\u ar for drawing our attention to this interesting problem.
 Several discussions with him were very useful.
 The author thanks him also for his encouragement during the preparation of this paper.
+Moreover he is very grateful to the referee for many valuable suggestions.